Searching for Local Flavor in Mexico

 Below: A beautiful bundle of fresh squash blossom exemplifies the reverence with which Mexicans regard their cuisine.

-Oaxaca is also the most important region for the distilled spirit, mezcal.
-It is made from dozens of different types of agave.
+While the distilled spirit mezcal is made in several Mexican states, Oaxaca is by far the most important region for it.
+It may be made from dozens of different types of agave.
 In oaxaca alone, 25 species are used, but the primary cultivated variety is called Espadín.
 A few of the Oaxacan species are shown in the photo below of the demonstration garden at Mezcalería El Rey del Matatlán, about half an hour east of Oaxaca City in the heart of mezcal country.

-It's a deliciously complex spirit, combining fruitiness, a pleasant vegetal/cactus character (you may recognize this from equila, which is technically a form of mezcal), perhaps a hint of spice and most often an obvious smoky character on top of it all.
+Mezcal is a deliciously complex spirit, combining fruitiness, a pleasant vegetal/cactus character (you may recognize this from tequila, which is technically a form of mezcal), with perhaps a hint of spice and most often an obvious smoky character on top of it all.

 Various agave mezcal plants at El Rey del Matatlán in Oaxaca.
 A large variety of species are adapted to the diverse habitats across Oaxaca